 However, Apoptosis frequently fails to eliminate all cancer cells, which can lead to recurrence and other undesirable side effects due to the death of healthy cells.
 Although many cancer treatments operate by inducing Apoptosis, this strategy does not always work and can result in the tumor becoming more challenging to cure.

 Chemotherapy is a medicinal treatment that uses strong chemicals to kill your body’s fast-growing cells.
-Chemotherapy is most commonly used to treat cancer because cancer cells grow and proliferate significantly faster than the rest of the body’s cells.
+It most commonly treats cancer because cancer cells grow and proliferate significantly faster than the rest of the body’s cells.
 Chemotherapy medications come in a variety of forms.
-Chemotherapy medications can be used to treat a wide range of malignancies, either alone or in combination.
-Chemotherapy is an effective treatment for many types of cancer, but it also comes with a risk of adverse effects.
+Chemotherapy medications treat a wide range of malignancies, either alone or in combination.
+It is an effective treatment for many types of cancer, but it also comes with a risk of adverse effects.
 Some chemotherapy side effects are minor and manageable, while others can be life-threatening.

 Some common side effects of chemotherapy